dcrauwels/stayontop/README.md

 # Use
 ## Prerequisites
 ### For Raspberry Pi 3 (using ARM64 architecture)
-Install `Selenium` and the `OpenAI` Python package.
+Install `Selenium` and the `Google Gemini` Python package.
 You may need to setup a virtual environment for this.
 Note that you will have to adapt the cron `python3` path if you do so.

     pip install selenium
-    pip install openai
+    pip install google-generativeai

 Install geckodriver: